-Analogue Projects, a related company to Surfside Holdings has submitted a rezoning and development permit application to the City of Victoria for a six-storey 83 unit rental apartment building and 4 rental townhouse units overtop of one underground level of parking and bicycle storage in the Fairfield neighbourhood.
+Analogue Projects, a related company to Surfside Holdings has been approved for a six-storey 83 unit rental apartment building and 4 rental townhouse units overtop of one underground level of parking and bicycle storage in the Fairfield neighbourhood.

 The applicant has revised their application on August 20, 2018.
 The applicant is seeking a FSR of 2.0:1 and has made some design changes.
 See more here.